IceHe/lib/mac/initialize.md

     _The tilde symbol `~` equals the path of the current user's home directory._
     _E.g. `/Users/IceHe` on my Mac._

-    _For getting the path of JDK 8, run the command:_
+    _For getting the path of JDK 8, run the command :_

     ```bash
     $ /usr/libexec/java_home -v 8